 “A- items are big-ticket or priority stock.
 These goods require tighter controls and monitoring since they are your largest revenue and cost contributors.
 Due to their costs, you would most likely be carrying smaller volumes on hand.
 Since these items are heavily sought after, they should be stored under ‘lock and key.’
 In addition to security, A-list products will require higher frequencies of stock reviews and re-ordering.
-This ensures that you have adequate supply.
+This ensures that you have an adequate supply.

 “Conversely, C-items have lower values but you may be carrying large volumes of them.
 For example, if you owned a hardware store, nails in bulk may be considered a C-item.
 B-items sit right in the middle for value, volume, frequency of stock reviews and re-orders.” – Colleen Rodericks, Inventory Management Techniques and Best Practices, inFlow Inventory; Twitter: @inFlowInventory

 10. Analyze picking methodology.
 “As with ergonomic considerations (i.e., designing the workstation to suit the particular work being done), it’s also important to determine whether the current picking methodology appropriately suits the organization.
 Making the right order picking choices directly impacts supply chain productivity, so it’s not something to be taken lightly.” – Nicole, Ten Ideas for More Efficient and Productive Warehouse Operations, Expansion Solutions Magazine; Twitter: @ExpansionSolMag